AbdulrhmanSayedAli/NamesGenerator/README.md

+##About :
-## Names Generator is a python package that draws your name in the console with custom symbols and sizes easily and in one line
+Names Generator is a python package that draws your name in the console with custom symbols and sizes easily and in one line

 #images :